Un-Design: A Strategic Framework for Enterprise Transformation

 Gradually decommissioning legacy components as new capabilities proved robust

-The result was transformative: the institution moved from static, product-centric segmentation to a dynamic, customer-centered model that dramatically improved personalization while reducing operational costs.
+The institution moved from static, product-centric segmentation to a dynamic, customer-centered model that dramatically improved personalization while reducing operational costs.

 In a business environment defined by accelerating change, enterprise systems must evolve from rigid constraints to strategic enablers.
 Un-Design provides the methodology for this transition—combining rigorous deconstruction with intentional redesign to create systems that support innovation rather than resist it.